New Zealand eSignature Compliance Note

 - Powers of attorney (including enduring powers of attorney)

-- Wills and other testamentary dispositions
+- Wills and other testamentary directions

 - Negotiable instruments (such as checks)